FedeVinc/distributed-edge-programming/README.md

 - **Backend storage**: component that handles the storage of data collected by Jaeger.
 Trace data is stored in either SQL or NoSQL databases, depending on the needs.
 Notable NoSQL options include *Cassandra* and *ElasticSearch*.
-Cassandra is a highly scalable and handles large amounts of data across multiple servers without a single point of failure.
+Cassandra is highly scalable and handles large amounts of data across multiple servers without a single point of failure.
 ElasticSearch is used for real-time search and analysis, storing data in JSON format and supporting efficient full-text searches and complex queries.